-- The United States recently saw a surge in apprehensions of unaccompanied migrant children, most from Central America, along its southwestern border.
+- The United States is seeing a rise in apprehensions of unaccompanied migrant children, most from Central America, along its southern border.

 - Several laws and court cases guide how U.S. authorities treat migrant children while their asylum and immigration cases are under consideration.

 - U.S. detention of migrant children has long sparked controversy.
-Critics have accused the Trump administration of violating the rights of minors in immigration custody.
+The Trump and Biden administrations have faced criticism for violating legal protections.

-A recent spike in apprehensions of migrant children crossing the U.S. southern border without a parent or guardian threatened to overwhelm the systems set up to care for them, and reinvigorated debate over the detention of minors.
-The Donald J. Trump administration called the influx of asylum seekers—both adults and minors—a national security threat, and implemented a suite of policies meant to deter migrants and combat human traffickers.
-Critics, including many in Congress, say the administration’s response is exacerbating a humanitarian crisis in Central America, breaking U.S. law, and violating international human rights norms.
+A spike in apprehensions of migrant children crossing the U.S. southern border without a parent or guardian has overwhelmed the systems set up to care for them and reinvigorated debate over the detention of minors.
+President Donald Trump framed the influx of asylum seekers—both adults and minors—as a national security threat, and his administration implemented a suite of policies to deter migrants.
+Critics argued that this response exacerbated Central America’s humanitarian crisis, broke U.S. law, and violated international human rights norms.
 President Joe Biden promised to overhaul Trump’s immigration policy, and his administration has scrambled to expand capacity to house unaccompanied child migrants and to hasten their releases from federal care.

 What’s the situation at the border?

-About 70 percent of unaccompanied children in federal care are fifteen years of age or older, though authorities have detained infants and toddlers.
-Since September 2018, six children have died in the custody of immigration authorities, following a decade without any such deaths.
+About 77 percent of unaccompanied children in federal care are fifteen years of age or older, though authorities have detained infants and toddlers.

 What is the definition of an unaccompanied minor?